 One of the biggest downsides of dental crowns in previous decades was their tendency to be made of metals like silver or gold.
 While effective, these metal dental crowns were only safe for some patients as others could exhibit severe allergic reactions to the metals.

 Ceramic crowns are non-reactive and won’t cause adverse reactions—so, they’re completely safe for individuals with metal allergies.

 Virtually anyone with adult teeth can be a candidate for dental crowns, provided their teeth are either severely damaged or discolored.

-At Premier Care Dental Group, we recommend that prospective patients contact our office directly to see if a Pasadena dental crown from our office is the best solution.
-If you’re interested in learning more, we encourage you to call the number on your screen or fill out the contact form to schedule a consultation!
-You can also reach out via our contact page.
+At Premier Care Dental Group, we recommend that prospective patients contact our office directly to see if dental crowns are the best solution.
+If you’re interested in learning more, we encourage you to call the number on your screen or fill out the appointment form to schedule a consultation!